 - Conversion statistics :

-It's nearly impossible to refine and improve conversions without knowing important information like "when / where / how" forms work best.
-As a result, the plugin comes with a per-form statistics report, which can be found in the Bloom dashboard.
+It is almost impossible to refine and improve conversions without knowing important information such as "when / where / how" forms work best.
+As a result, the plugin has a per-form statistics report, which can be found in the Bloom dashboard.

 Tuto: how to use Bloom?